1. Use the 90-minute rule

 4. Get off the bus or train early

-This is a nice simple personal challenge.
-Get off one stop early once a week and walk the remainder of the journey to work.
+This is a very simple personal challenge.
+Get off the bus or train one stop early once a week and walk the remainder of the journey .

-Once this has become part of your routine up it to two days a week and before you know it you’ll be doing it all the time.
-This might go a long way to helping you hit your 10,000 steps (see point two above).
+Once this has become part of your routine, try two days a week and before you know it you’ll be doing it all the time.
+This might go a long way to helping you hit your 10,000 steps.

-The most ambitious of our tips, but definitely the most rewarding as well.
-By teaming up with a partner (or even a group), to take part in a sport.
+The most ambitious of these tips, but definitely the most rewarding, is to try teaming up with a partner (or even a group), to take part in a sport.
 Exercise suddenly feels a lot less like a chore.

-Whether its as simple as finding a walking buddy or tackling a beginners game of doubles tennis, you’ll find a great situation to help you de-stress and socialise, and you won’t even realise you are exercising after a while.
+Whether you find a walking buddy or tackle a beginners' game of doubles tennis, it'll help you de-stress as you socialise, and you won’t even realise you're exercising after a while.
 Try keeping a regular date in your diary to make this a habit.